 Find the Diagnosis

-I have been taught to always seek a precise diagnosis, since beginning my study of osteopathy in 1991 at the College of Osteopathic Medicine of the Pacific.
-In 1993, I took a summer course run by James Jealous D.O. at the New England College of Osteopathic Medicine.
-This was my first introduction to the Biodynamic Model of Osteopathy in the Cranial Field.
-There was something about this model that really held my attention.
+Dr. Jeffrey Etemad was taught to always seek a precise diagnosis, beginning with his study of osteopathy in 1991 at the College of Osteopathic Medicine of the Pacific.
+In 1993, he attended a summer course led by James Jealous, D.O. at the New England College of Osteopathic Medicine, which became his first introduction to the Biodynamic Model of Osteopathy in the Cranial Field.